IreneKilgannon/pands-project/README.md

 Student ID: G00220627

-This is my analysis of the Fisher's Iris data set for the programming and scripting module for the [Higher Diploma in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at Atlantic Technological University.
+This is my analysis of Fisher's Iris data set for the programming and scripting module for the [Higher Diploma in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at Atlantic Technological University.

 ## Left to do

 __NB add literature comparison, add more references where ever needed.__

-1. correlation coefficients, review
+1. regression analysis and machine learning https://campus.datacamp.com/courses/introduction-to-regression-with-statsmodels-in-python/simple-linear-regression-modeling?ex=1  add code comments, discussion,
-2. regression analysis and machine learning https://campus.datacamp.com/courses/introduction-to-regression-with-statsmodels-in-python/simple-linear-regression-modeling?ex=1  add code comments, discussion,
+2. Conclusion

 ## Project Statement
 * Research the data set and summarise it in a [README](https://github.com/IreneKilgannon/pands-project/blob/main/README.md).